noban64/TIC-TAC-TOE/README.md

-Tic-Tac-Toe Project from the JS section in the Odin Project -- Can be found at https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/javascript
+# Tic-Tac-Toe

+There isn't really much to this.
+It's Tic-Tac-Toe in the browser haha